Team-Nando/.github/profile/README.md

 The repositories have been designed for power engineering students (undergraduate and postgraduate), power engineers, researchers, consultants, etc. They require some knowledge of coding (of course! 🤓) but not too advanced.
 If you are a decent coder, you will manage 😉.

 In most of our repositories, you will be using [OpenDSS](https://www.epri.com/pages/sa/opendss) - an open-source distribution network analysis tool developed by the [Electric Power Research Institute (EPRI)](https://www.epri.com/), USA.
 OpenDSS will be used here entirely with Python code thanks to the [dss_python](https://github.com/dss-extensions/dss_python) module developed by researchers at the [University of Campinas](https://www.unicamp.br/unicamp/), Brazil.
-So, thanks to our colleagues and friends at EPRI and UNICAMP for this important contribution to the world! 🙏
+You will also use anonymised network and demand data that was kindly provided by the Australian distribution company [AusNet Services](https://www.ausnetservices.com.au/).
+So, thanks to our colleagues and friends at EPRI, UNICAMP, and AusNet Services for these important contributions to the world! 🙏

 ## 1. Tutorial on DER Hosting Capacity
 This tutorial will guide you, using interactive code via Jupyter Notebook and Python, through the different steps to run advanced, detailed time-series simulations to properly assess the technical impacts of DERs (such as solar photovoltaics) on realistic three-phase unbalanced distribution networks.